clinical-biomarkers/biomarker-partnership/README.md

 ### Workflow

 The general workflow is as described in the flowchart below.
 It starts with the most current data dictionary.
-The data dictionary can then be converted into a JSON schema following the steps in the [generating a schema](#generating-a-schema) section.
+The data dictionary can then be converted into a JSON schema format following the steps in the [generating a schema](#generating-a-schema) section.
 Once the current version's schema has been generated, you can validate your data files against the schema to ensure they conform to the latest data dictionary.
 Instructions for validation are in the [validating a data file against a schema](#validating-a-data-file-against-a-schema) section.

 ```mermaid
 flowchart TD